alexbrown10/documentation_test/README.md

 # documentation_test Home page

-Test website to generate a docs site using Material for MKDocs as a SSG
+Test website to generate an [example docs hub](https://alexbrown10.github.io/documentation_test/) using Material for MKDocs as a SSG

 > [!Tip]
 > here's a text box that shows a neat tip.